SWAT-engineering/dan-design/struct-style/struct-based.md

 This means that Little Indian will be the encoding used for parsing content to produce a value of type `Simple1`.

-Another meta-property is `offset`, that tells where the parsing should start, relative to the current stream of bytes.
-If omitted, the default is the current offset.
+Another meta-property is `offset`, that creates a new parsing pointer (disconnected from the context) and moves that parsing pointer to the specific (absolute) offset.
+If omitted, the default is to advance the normal pointer of the parent.
 Here an example where we start parsing from the 10th byte on:

 ```
+def Root : struct {
+    // parsing pointer is at position 0
+    u8 oneByte
+    // parsing pointers is at position 1
+    u32 oneInt
+    // parsing pointers is at position 5
+    Simple2 sim
+    // parsing pointers is at position 5
+    Simple2 sim
+    // parsing pointers is at position 5
+    u8 oneByte
+    // parsing pointers is at position 6
+}

 def Simple2: struct@(offset=9){
+    // parsing pointers is at position 9
-	content: u8[]
+    content: u8[4]
+    // parsing pointers is at position 13
 }
 ```